yaraalt/Genetic-Algorithm/README.md

 ## Description:
-This implementation for NEOM AI challenge.
+This implementation is the NEOM AI challenge.
-Genetic algorithm is an implementation for an idea named “Lyra” that computes the best route based upon the chosen preferences by users.
+The Genetic algorithm (GA) is an implementation for an idea named “Lyra” that computes the best route based upon the chosen preferences by users.
 Thereby, providing the user with optimal results.
-The Genetic algorithm (GA) was chosen because of its features.
+GA was chosen because of its features.
 GA supports multi-objective problems and it offers good optimization.
 The random mutation used guarantees, to some extent, that wide range of solutions will be provided.
 Finally, GA is always able to provide an answer, and the answers get better with time.